james-rowland/plexVera/README.md

 ## Prerequisites
-1. Ruby installed (at least version 1.9.3) and ruby-dev.
-2. Your Vera Hub up and configured.
+1. Your Vera Hub up and configured.
-3. A PlexPass membership (the required API only works when you have PlexPass)
+2. A PlexPass membership (the required API only works when you have PlexPass).
+3. Unraid or ruby (for standalone mode).

+## Install on Unraid
+1. Download unraid/plexvera.plg and install on unraid /boot/config/plugins (or use UI to install plg file).

 ## Config file

 ##### plex
 `server` - IP address of your Plex server.
 Defaults to `localhost`.
 Optional.

 `machineIdentifier` - Unique identifier of your Plex client.
-You can find this by starting up a video on your device and then running `bin/getMachineID.rb` and finding your device in the output.
+You can find this looking at <plexserver_ip>:32400/status/sessions.
 Required.

 `api_key` - Your Plex API key.
 This can be found by searching for your device here (it is the 'token' field): https://plex.tv/devices.xml.
 Required.